-For example, Agora emphasizes on the low-latency, live-engagements and flexible SDK use case.
+For example, Agora emphasizes the low-latency, live-engagements and flexible SDK use case.
 It can achieve ultra-low latency compared to other competitors because it runs on its proprietary SD-RTN network.
-Then you should think about how I can create a project to address these unique selling points.
+Then you should think about how you can create a project to address these unique selling points.

 Understand what the judges are really looking for

 In the end, judges are the ones who decide if you can bring home the prize money and have a little celebration.
-In reality, judges have their own KPI and goals.
+In reality, it’s not just about displaying your technical skills.
+It’s about appealing to your audience.
+Judges have their own KPI and goals for choosing the best hackathon projects.
 If your project can hit on their goals and make their lives easier, there is no doubt that your project will stand out from the crowd.

 Sponsoring and hosting a hackathon is a large investment for most companies.
-If you consider the monetary sponsorship, personnel resource, work hours, prize, etc, the hackathon’s cost ranges from a couple thousand dollars to hundreds thousand of dollars.
+If you consider the monetary sponsorship, personnel resource, work hours, prize, etc., the hackathon’s cost ranges from a couple thousand dollars to hundreds of thousands of dollars.
 So you need to think about why would a company spend so much effort and resources on the event?